FaniD/SecureWilly/README.md

     Remember, you are the one who knows how your program works.
 The commands will be executed in a script, so take all the actions needed to make it work.

+3. Run SecureWilly_UI.sh: ./SecureWilly_UI.sh | ./SecureWilly_UI.sh < input_sample

-3. A directory named "parser_output" will be created and the profiles produced can be found in it.
+4. A directory named "parser_output" will be created and the profiles produced can be found in it.
 Some mini docker-compose files for each service are also produced and can be used by the user, in case there is no docker-compose file.